 4. Have a Picnic

-Pack up a lunch, head to the park and enjoy some sun and fresh air together.
-Bring a frisbee or soccer ball and get some exercise while you’re at it, or just lie on the blanket, relax and talk for a while about anything but the kids.
+Pack up a lunch and head to the park to enjoy some sun and fresh air together.
+Bring a frisbee or soccer ball to get some exercise while you’re at it, or just lie on the blanket, relax and talk for a while about anything but the kids.

 5. Check Out a Museum

 Take advantage of free days or special admission rates and experience some art or history.
-You’ll find new topics to talk about and will share something new together, two things that are sure to add a little spark to your relationship.
+You’ll find new topics to talk about and share something new together: Two things that are sure to add a little spark to your relationship.